dbartramshaw/machine_learning_regression_uw/README.md

 # Machine Leanring - Regression
-Approaches based on the machine leanring course from the University of Washington
+Approaches based on the machine learning course from the University of Washington.
+All methods coded in numpy from scratch.

 Topics convered:
  - Linear Regression